PhilipYip1988/python-notebooks/mambaforge_install/mambaforge.md

 # MambaForge Install

+## Uninstall

+Mambaforge is an Anaconda based installer and may not work as intended when another Anaconda based Python distribution is installed such as Anaconda, Miniconda, Miniforge, Mambaforge.
+If you have an old Python installation follow the instructions to [Uninstall and Purge old Python Distributions](./uninstall.md).
+This will allow Mambaforge to be installed properly.

 ## Download

 The download link for MambaForge can be found on the [Mambaforge](https://mamba.readthedocs.io/en/latest/installation.html) home page.
 It redirects to GitHub which will give download links for each Operating System.
 Select the Windows-x86_64 link: